tldr-pages/tldr/pages/osx/readlink.md

 > Follow symlinks and get symlink information.
 > More information: <https://www.gnu.org/software/coreutils/readlink>.

-- Print the actual full path which the symlink points to:
+- Print the absolute path which the symlink points to:

 `readlink {{path/to/symlink}}`